alikyrouz/alikyrouz/README.md

 -->

 #### I'm Ali (she/her) :)
-#### I like graphs and computational humantities!

 ### A little about me...
 - Wellesley College Class of 2025 💙 💚
 - Undergraduate majors in Data Science 📊 and English Literature 📚
 - Work in Python, R, Java, and Javascript 🔢
-- I love the chance to learn new skills! 🧑‍💻

 ### Recent Projects
 - [Course Work](https://github.com/alikyrouz/CourseWork)